grantlarson5/Audio_FeatherM0/README.md

 ### Arduino Audio Library for Adafruit Feather M0 Express SAMD21

-A branch of the SamdAudio library https://github.com/hydronics2/SamdAudio/
+A branch of the SamdAudio library https://github.com/hydronics2/SamdAudio/ that has been updated to function with the current Adafruit_SPIFlash library https://github.com/adafruit/Adafruit_SPIFlash

 This polyphonic library allows you to play WAV files from SPI Flash to the 10bit DAC of a SAMD21 (Pin A0 on many boards).
 Plays up to ~4 WAV files simultaneously.